 Begging James Madison’s pardon, we’ll revise his famous quote to read: ‘If organizations and their people were angels, PR pros would have much less to do.’

-Some days it seems everywhere one looks there are examples of companies and organizations bungling things.
-They say the wrong things, move too slowly, fail to ‘read the room’ or accept awful behavior.
+Some days it seems everywhere one looks there are examples of companies and organizations bungling situations.
+They say the wrong things, move too slowly, fail to ‘read the room’ and accept awful behavior.

-In turn, these ‘bad facts’ sometimes grow, like fungus, into a PR crisis, or at least a PR issue that may influence sales, share prices, financing, reputation and recruiting.
+In turn, these ‘bad facts’ sometimes grow, like fungus, into a PR crisis.
+Or, at least they become a PR issue, which can influence sales, share price, financing, reputation and recruiting.
 Often, communicators must clean the mess.

 Examples seem ubiquitous.

 War and Peace

 Zoe Scaman, a U.K.-based advertising executive, posted an article July 4 describing the state of workplace sexual harassment, inappropriate behavior and gender inequity.
 It’s loaded with data and first-person horror stories, including Scaman’s.
 The examples of awful behavior Scaman offers are “a snapshot of my experiences, the entirety would fill a ‘War And Peace’ length novel,” she writes.

 Despite #MeToo and #TimesUp, harassment, at least in the ad industry, continues, Scaman argues.
 Meanwhile women “continue to bury our heads in the sand, pretending that everything’s just hunky dory.”

 No more, Scaman promises in the article and a manifesto.
 She and other women have run out of patience.
 She promises women will mobilize and come after perpetrators.
 They’ll adopt a zero-tolerance policy and “won’t escalate internally.
 We’ll escalate to the police,” the manifesto promises.
 “Moving forward your reputations will be forever scarred.
 As we are.”

 It’s a terrible issue that needs much attention.
 For us, though, the question is what should communicators in the advertising do?